gaycodegal/SyncCore/Datagram.md

 - provide default serialization when possible.
   - if a datagram is to represent a new datatype, it must present it's own serialization method.
   - if a datagram requires its own unique serialization method, its only purpose should be to serve as a datatype.

+There will be various already provided datagrams that have specific purposes, for instance a style datagram that will manage an updatable style.

 The datagram constructor: